 This category comprises reports that present the output or conclusions of CEC project work, as well as reports, determinations, and factual records developed by the Secretariat pursuant to NAAEC Articles 13, 14 and 15.
-Documents in this category are printed and distributed widely (QAPP, 11).
+Documents in this category are printed and distributed widely (QAPP, p.
+11).

-&lt;sup>3 CEC.
+&lt;sup>4 Commission for Environmental Cooperation (CEC).
 2007.
 Quality assurance policy and procedures: Publications and information products.
-Montreal: Commission for Environmental Cooperation.
-Online at: <www.cec.org/about-us/secretariat/quality-assurance-requirements>.
+Montreal: CEC.
+Online at: <www.cec.org/Storage.asp?StorageID=3197>.